-Northeast starts to dry out after flash flooding claims at least 5 lives in Pennsylvania
+Massive search is underway for missing children swept away in suburban Philadelphia flash flood

 “As they tried to escape the fierce floodwaters, Dad took his 4-year-old son while the mother and the grandmother grabbed the two additional children,” he said.
 The father and son were “miraculously” able to get to safety.
 “However the grandmother, the mother, and the two children were swept away by the floodwaters,” Brewer said.
 The mother was among those later found dead.

+Colleen Courtney, attending a church conference near the search scene Monday, was among those praying for the families.

+“It’s just such a tragedy and just so much grief, I’m sure, and mourning that’s going on right now.
+I pray to find these children,” said Courtney, of Ewing, New Jersey.

-A news conference was planned for Monday morning.
+Another news conference is planned for Monday afternoon.

-Flash flooding hit parts of New Hampshire, Massachusetts, Connecticut, New York, and New Jersey over the weekend.
+An already saturated Northeast began drying out Monday after drenching rain over the weekend resulted in flash flooding in parts of New Hampshire, Massachusetts, Connecticut, New York and New Jersey.
+New Jersey Gov. Phil Murphy declared a state of emergency Sunday and planned to tour damage early Monday in the northwest part of the state.

 A confirmed tornado touched down Sunday morning in North Brookfield, Massachusetts, but no injuries or major property damage were reported.
 In New Hampshire, where some roads caved in several towns, heavy rain postponed Sunday’s NASCAR race at the New Hampshire Motor Speedway by a day.

 Vermont reported no immediate safety threats following historic flooding nearly a week ago that dumped up to two months’ worth of rain in two days.
 U.S. Transportation Secretary Pete Buttigieg planned to visit the state later Monday.